freeradical13/freeradical13.github.io/index.md

 [Linkage Disequilibrium][] is a condition in which multiple alleles of different genes in genotypes of a population exhibit non-random associations (e.g. haplotype genetic association, mating behavior, etc.).

+A species has a [Cosmopolitan Distribution][] if its range extends through most parts of the world which are habitable.

 ## Laboratory Techniques

 [In vitro][] describes an experiment run in or on glass and outside an organism's normal environment, whereas [in vivo][] describes an experiment run on an organism in its normal environment.